Spokane, Portland and Seattle class E-1

-Spokane Portland and Seattle Railway's E-1 class was a class of the only three 4-8-4 locomotives built by the Baldwin Locomotive Works in 1938.
+Spokane Portland and Seattle Railway's E-1 class is a class of the only three 4-8-4 locomotives built by the Baldwin Locomotive Works in 1938.
 The E-1 class "Northerns" were very similar to the A-2 through the A-5 class "Northerns" on the Northern Pacific Railroad built by Baldwin from 1934–1943.

 Visually, the locos are near-identical.
-The only difference is that the Northern Pacific Railroad 4-8-4s burn coal and the 4-8-4s on the Spokane, Portland and Seattle Railroad burn oil (and have a longer, wider range as a result).
+The only difference is that the Northern Pacific Railroad 4-8-4s burn coal and the 4-8-4s on the Spokane, Portland and Seattle Railroad burn oil (and have a longer range as a result).
+They were typically used on passenger trains, with the exception of No. 701 which typically pulled freight trains except when needed to take over from 700 or 702.

 Preservation

-There is only one survivor and it is the first of the class built.
-No. 700, which was restored in 1990 by, and is currently maintained by, the Pacific Railroad Preservation Association.
 Nos.
-701 and 702 were both scrapped after they were retired.
-Since mid-2012, and also since No. 700 Back-Strikes, it resides at the Oregon Rail Heritage Center in Portland, Oregon where the public can view it during the center's opening days.
-No. 700 is taken on special trips once or twice a year.
-However in 2015, the engine was taken out of service to undergo its 1472 day inspection.
-In may of 2025 it was back in service, just in time for national train day.
+701 and 702 were not preserved.
+No. 700 headed the railroad's final steam working on May 20, 1956 and was sent for scrap after, until later being donated by the railroad to the city of Portland in January 1958 in response to Union Pacific's offering to the city of their No. 3203, and was restored in 1990 by its current maintainer and operator, the Pacific Railroad Preservation Association.
+Since mid-2012, No. 700 resides at the Oregon Rail Heritage Center in Portland, Oregon for public viewing.